 Wednesday, 9 November 2011

-Italy too big to bail, so why are banks too big to fail?
+Italy too big to fail?

 Flicking through the media coverage of the Italian financial crisis the first thing I notice is the biased reporting of the facts.
 These nations have been overspending for years and building up huge debts, the overspending is caused by politicians who are keen to win the votes of the electorate with 'bribes' in the form of government services and benefit payments.
 But the language used by the media places the blame squarely on the 'markets', this is of course the ultimate denial of culpability as the 'markets' are comprised of an inestimable number of entities, although largely of course the large financial institutions.